umee-network/umee/docs/architecture/adr-001-umee-module.md

 The validators in the current staking epoch, E<sub>1</sub>, will then construct, sign, and broadcast multisig transactions to the Umee network.
-Once enough transactions are received by the `x/umee` module, specifically 2/3 of total staking weight, the `x/umee` module will store the constructed multisig transaction and emit an event signalling a delegation transaction can be made to the source chain.
+Once enough transactions are received by the `x/umee` module, the `x/umee` module will store the constructed multisig transaction and emit an event signalling a delegation transaction can be made to the source chain.
 Delegations will be made to validators controlled by Umee governance.

+The multisig will be constructed such that all constituents are the validators in the current epoch.
+The threshold of the multisig will be the total number of validators in the epoch.
+This means all validators will have to sign and broadcast their part of the multisig.
+If any signature is missing, a cross delegation cannot be made.
+We do not envision a penalty for missing multisig transactions but this can be revised in the future in addition to an incentive mechanism.

+The multisig account must exist on native ATOM chain, which can already exist from a previous epoch or if a validator set changes in an epoch.
+When an account does not exist on the native ATOM chain, it will have to be created by Umee via IBC by sending some tokens to that account.

 A separate relayer process will not only be responsible for relaying IBC packets to and from the source chain and Umee, but it will also be responsible for